HtetthuAung283/PythonHybridClass-1/README.md

 # Foobar

-Foobar is a Python library for dealing with word pluralization.
+Foobar is a Python library for dealing with wo

-## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.[Google](https://www.google.com)

 ```bash
 pip install foobar